KomputeProject/kompute/docs/overview/ci-tests.rst

 * Building documentation
     * Follow section above to build documentation
         * Note: Currently some docs packages are only available in linux
-* Build changelog
-    * Generate latest changelog `make build_changelog`
-    * Update latest tag in new CHANGELOG.md to be the vesion to release
 * Python Release
     * Build dependency:
         * Intsall dependency: `pip install .`